 The goals of the Quality Program are to assure that Premera:

 The Quality Program is responsible for the accreditation process for Premera and LifeWise products, as well as annually reporting quality metric data for ratings.
-Additionally, the program uses these indicators to develop and deploy programs for our customers which improve the health, safety, cost, simplicity, and ease our customers’ experience.
+Additionally, the program uses these indicators to develop and deploy programs for our members which improve the health, safety, cost, simplicity, and ease our members’ experience.

-The corporate Quality Program covers Premera’s commercial plans.
-Quality Program projects and initiatives may address all markets or focus on a particular population, product, process, or customer group.
+The corporate Quality Program covers Premera’s commercial plans, including FEP, state Exchange plans of Premera Blue Cross, LifeWise of Washington, and Premera Blue Cross Blue Shield of Alaska.
+Quality Programs, projects, and initiatives may address all markets or focus on a particular population, product, process, or member group.

 Collaborating with stakeholders and supported by a corporate program infrastructure, Premera works to achieve the following objectives through the Quality Program: